Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 three pulses with 10 kHz repetition rate and a third pulse shifting by 40 ns at each of 800 points.
 ```
 The function sets a pulse sequence with specified parameters for 'Sequence' card [mode](#awg_cardmode).
 The AWG card buffer will be filled according to key arguments of the awg_pulse_sequence() function.
 There is no default arguments, that is why all keywords must be specified.
 The minimum available length and sigma of the pulse is 0 ns.
 The maximum available length and sigma of the pulse is 1900 ns.
-The available functions are ['SINE','GAUSS','SINC','BLANK'].
-For 'SINE' and 'BLANK' functions parameter sigma has no meaning.
+For WURST pulse the frequency should be a tuple ('Freq_start MHz', 'Freq_end MHz'), i.e. ('0 MHz', '100 MHz').
+The available functions are ['SINE','GAUSS','SINC','BLANK','WURST'].
+For 'SINE', 'BLANK', and 'WURST' functions parameter sigma has no meaning.
 For 'GAUSS' function parameter sigma is a sigma of Gaussian.
 For 'SINC' function a combination of parameters length and sigma specifies the width of the SINC pulse in the same manner as the function [awg_pulse()](#awg_pulsekargs).
-Function 'BLANK' is an empty pulse.<br/>
+Function 'BLANK' is an empty pulse.
+Function 'WURST' is a wideband, uniform rate, smooth truncation pulse.
+The n_wurst parameter determines the steepness of the amplitude function of the WURST pulse.
+For other functions it has no meaning.<br/>
 Please note, that each new call of the [awg_pulse_sequence()](#awg_pulse_sequencekargs) function will redefine the pulse sequence.
 Pulse_start array must be sorted.
 A number of enabled channels should be defined before [awg_pulse_sequence()](#awg_pulse_sequencekargs).<br/>
 To write the settings [awg_setup()](#awg_setup) function should be called.
 To run a specified pulse sequence the [awg_update()](#awg_update) function should be called.
 After going through all the buffer the AWG card will be stopped.<br/>
 ### awg_shift(*pulses)